If you’ve tried intermittent fasting for any length of time, you’ve probably wondered one very important question.

 It seems like with weight loss people get really passionate and almost cult-like about their beliefs and choices.

-During my brief stint with the ketogenic diet, I saw this play out full-force in various forums and subreddits.
+During my stint with the ketogenic diet, I saw this play out full-force in various forums and subreddits.

 And oh, boy!